 - Scrub across the time range chart to zoom in on a particular time period.
 Click a blue pip in user experience or milestone breakdown to go to the drill-down page where you can see complete results for the script execution.
 An alert banner will appear on this page if the web path is targeting a webserver that does not respond to ICMP, and you’ll be prompted at that time to select a supplementary target.

 - Move along the timeline to see results from a different execution.
-See how the server-network-browser breakdown works in transaction performance.
+See how the server-network-browser breakdown works in Workflow execution performance.

 - Time spent in a browser queue waiting for a network connection.

 - Time spent resolving the domain name in the url.